Courses and Requirements

 Introduction to Astronomy.

 A description of the universe, starting with the appearance and organization of the solar system and working outward.
 Development of the heliocentric view.
 Observational deduction of properties of stars.
 Stellar evolution and its relation to pulsars and black holes.
 Galaxies and the structure and history of the universe.
 (Quantitative and Symbolic Reasoning.)
-K Brown.
+A Lark.

 The Physics of Musical Sound.